 Next, we need to decide what to do if that email fails to arrive.
 There are only two choices when using either of the two conditions that detect missing emails: 1) is to send another email to yourself (or better to a group) or 2) display a desktop prompt.
 In this case, we will display a prompt that simply pops up and lets us know which email has not arrived as expected.

-Note that in this simple example, we are monitoring the Inbox, but the Timed Email Organizer is capable of monitoring any Outlook folder you need (including shared mailbox folders).
+Note that in this simple example, we are monitoring emails in the Inbox, but the Timed Email Organizer is capable of monitoring any Outlook folder you need (including shared mailbox folders).

 Having people monitoring Outlook to detect a missing automated email is prone to error.
 With the Timed Email Organizer, it’s now possible to get your machine to alert you only when there’s a problem.